pauloflah/Udacity-Linux-Server-Configuration/README.md

 ### Third-Party Resources

 PuTTY SSH Client was used to connect to the server.
-SSH keypairs were generated using the ssh-keygen command in the Linux termninal. puttygen from PuTTY Tools was used to convert the keys from OpenSSH format to the .ppk format.
+SSH keypairs were generated using the ssh-keygen command in the Linux terminal. puttygen from PuTTY Tools was used to convert the keys from OpenSSH format to the .ppk format.

 ### Summary of Configuration Changes Made